Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Generating SQL Candidates

 \subsection{Prompting Codex}

 As sketched in \cref{sec:prior}, we obtain SQL program candidates through few-shot prompting, where the database schema is followed by 4 or 8 (with 50\% probability) pairs of natural language utterances with their corresponding SQL queries from the \spider{} development set from the subset of utterance-SQL pairs associated with the same database schema.
-To select each in-context example, with probability 50\% we choose a random example that has not been selected from the validation split, and with probability 50\% we choose the most similar example that has not been selected based on TF-IDF similarity.
-Finally we append the target natural language utterance $u$ to be annotated, and ask Codex to continue generating text after this prompt, which generates a candidate SQL program corresponding to $u$.
+To select each in-context example, with probability 50\% we choose the examples most similar to the utterance $u$ that we want to annotate based on TF-IDF similarity, and with probability 50\% we choose a random example that has not yet been selected.
+Finally we append the natural language utterance $u$ to be annotated, and ask Codex to continue generating text after this prompt, which generates a candidate SQL program corresponding to $u$.
 An example prompt can be seen in \cref{fig:codexprompt}.
-We sampled 200 different prompts, which varied in their selected examples, and for each prompt we sampled 20 candidates from Codex with temperature=1.0 and top\_p=0.95.
+As mentioned in \cref{sec:prior}, we sampled 200 different prompts, which varied in their selected examples, and for each prompt we sampled 20 candidates from Codex with temperature=1.0 and top\_p=0.95.